raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 data.
 For example, are data being used unfairly to exclude individuals or groups, or to promote unjustifiably privileged access for others?
 Controls are needed to ensure data is treated fairly.

-We are going to propose a technology stack for an ML-platform solution that can describe processes respecting the desired properties.
-The following illustrates the different components involved:
+We are going to propose a technology stack for an ML-platform solution that can describe workflows respecting these desired properties.
+The following diagram illustrates the different components/primitives involved, which we are going to discuss:

 ![platform]({{ "/img/ops-ml/platform-components-2.png" | absolute_url}})